optimove-tech/Reporting-Encrypted-CustomerID/README.md

 **Note**: You can use additional server-side programming languages.
 The above are only examples.

-3. Use the encrypted CustomerID in all SDK calls implemented
+3. Use the encrypted CustomerID in all SDK calls implemented 3.a Please make sure that the encryption value length does not exceed 90 characters.
 4. Optimove will perform the decryption and process the events

 ## **The encryption method we use:**